luxfi/docs/docs/nodes/validate/how-to-stake.md

 the full duration of your validation period can provide an inaccurate view of your node's true uptime.

-### Fuji Testnet
+### Testnet

-On Fuji Testnet, all staking parameters are the same as those on Mainnet except the following ones:
+On Testnet, all staking parameters are the same as those on Mainnet except the following ones:

 - The minimum amount that a validator must stake is 1 LUX
 - The minimum amount that a delegator must delegate is 1 LUX